Hi-Angel/notes-backup/zfs.md

  * `F=2` "fill count", it's the number of non-zero block pointers under this block pointer.
    * At `block level`, i.e. at `L0` this counter means if block has data or not *(0 or 1)*.
  * `B=190` birth time, same as txg number (190) that creates the block.

+## Objects

+* `bpobj` type of object stands for "block pointer object".
+Used mainly in snapshots, but from my experiments some of them store prev. system state even without snapshots being used.

 ## References